javipani12/PIA_Aplication/README.md

 Then connect your microphone to your computer.
 Now you are prepared to use the application by running the file "main.py".

 # Libraries documentation
-Here we leave the links with official documentation of apis we have used inside the project:
+Here we leave the links with official documentation of apis we have used in the project:

 Text to speech: [link](https://platform.openai.com/docs/guides/text-to-speech)